 Bald Mountain and Round Mountain

-Kinross Gold’s (KGC) management sounded confident during the company’s 4Q16 earnings call about realizing Bald Mountain’s full potential.
-Management said the company has already added 1.0 million ounces to Bald Mountain’s gold reserves, which is ahead of the scheduled completion at the end of 1Q17.
+Kinross Gold’s (KGC) management sounded confident during the company’s 3Q16 earnings call about realizing Bald Mountain’s full potential.
+Management is focusing on doubling the mineral reserve estimates from this mine by the end of 1Q17.

 Round Mountain is also progressing according to plan.
-Phase W is on schedule with the continuing feasibility study throughout 4Q16.
-Other activities such as mine planning, geologic modeling, engineering, and permitting are also underway.
-The company is expecting to complete the feasibility study for the extension of the mine by 3Q17.
+Phase W is advancing on schedule with infill, geotechnical, and metallurgical drilling.
+The company is expecting to complete the feasibility study for the extension of this mine by 3Q17.

-The expansion of the Tasiast mine is one of Kinross Gold’s most important projects.
-Not only will it significantly increase the company’s production profile, but it will also contribute to lowering its cost structure.
-Management maintained during the earnings call that the Phase One expansion of its Tasiast mine is progressing well.
+The Tasiast expansion is one of Kinross Gold’s most important projects.
+Not only will it increase the company’s production profile significantly, it will also contribute to lowering its cost structure.
+Management maintained during the earnings call that the phase one expansion at Tasiast is progressing well.
 It expects to reach full production by 2Q18.

-You might recall that Kinross decided to do the Tasiast expansion in two phases in order to lower the risk.
-The feasibility study of Phase Two is currently underway and is expected to be completed by the end of the third quarter of 2017.
-This phase, which is expected to increase throughput to 30,000 tons per day, will require a further investment of $620.0 million.
-The company is expected to make the decision on Phase Two by the end of 2017.
-A favorable decision on this project could go a long way toward rerating Kinross stock’s multiple and narrowing its valuation gap compared to its peers.
+Investors should recall that Kinross decided to do the Tasiast expansion in two phases in order to lower the risk.
+The feasibility study of phase two is currently underway.
+The second phase, which is expected to increase throughput to 30,000 tons per day, would entail a further investment of $620.0 million.
+The company is expected to make the decision on phase two by the end of 2017.